ONSdigital/dp-data-tools/kafka-tools/drain-topic/README.md

 ### Clean up

-This will remove remote files (in the env) and local build files:
+This will remove files that were copied onto the environment by running the `make drain` target and any files built locally from the same command:

 ```bash
 make clean ENV=develop       # or ENV=production